TheKernalBlog/TheKernalBlog/_posts/2023-02-23-Use-The-Reasonable-System-Setup-Inator-To-Get-A-Functional-Tiling-WM-In-Minutes.md

 # You did it!

 If you followed all the instructions laid out in the shell script and in this blog, you should now have a working i3 setup with a newfangled Vim configuration.
 It's not the most awe-inspiring configuration available, but if all you want is a nice distraction free environment with an efficient workflow, you've got it.
-While you could use LARBS or Archrice, I think there's definitely a reasonable argument for using RSII instead.
-And while I may have used similar programs in the past, Here's hoping that this is the last one I ever try.
+Sure, you could use LARBS or Archrice, but I think there's definitely a reasonable argument for using RSII instead.
+And while I may have used analogous scripts in the past, here's hoping that this is the last one I ever try.